Bishapur: History of Excavations

 Between 1935 and 1940, Georges Salles and Roman Ghirshman, representatives from the Louvre Museum in Paris, first conducted archaeological excavations in Bishapur, which resulted in a book about the city in French.
 However, with the outbreak of World War II, the explorers immediately left Iran.

 Many of the artifacts discovered in Bishapur were transferred to the Louvre Museum, and some are kept in the Museum of Ancient Iran.
 28 years later, the Archaeological Center of the Ministry of Culture and Art decided to excavate, repair, and restore the discovered structures.

 An Iranian archaeological team headed by Ali Akbar Sarfaraz began its work in Bishapur and, in addition to liberating the city's towers and ramparts, succeeded in discovering important buildings such as the Temple of Anahita, the Ceremonial Hall, the Mosaic Porch, the Valerian Palace, the Rituals Place, and Islamic buildings.
 After long interruptions, the third phase of excavations in this city was carried out in 1995.
 The British archaeologist Georgina Herrmann has also written a book about the Sasanian rock reliefs in Bishapur which was published in 1980.
 However, only three percent of the city of Bishapur has been discovered so far, and ninety-seven percent of it is still buried underground.

-A new Season of Excavations

 In 2025, cultural heritage officials announced the start of a new season of excavations in Bishapur, focusing on Valerian Palace.